GShah9/PostCode/ANALYSIS.md

  - ArrayList method implementation 'wall' time is quicker compared to TreeMap (SortedMap) implementation for `small sets of data`
  - Noticeable performance degradation was observed while processing 2 million records from csv file provided when ArrayList was used
  - There was not much difference while using TreeMap (SortedMap) equivalent variant even while applying filter to ignore duplicate postcodes
+ - Use of filter to look for duplicate postcodes v/s current file data, it is not worth using that filter

 # Conclusion
 The fastest code to execute the validation is by using option (2) TreeMap.